Trend Following Swing Strategies

 Risk Per Trade

-Tracking Trend Following Performance
+Tracking Trend-Following Performance

 Key Metrics to Track

-- Hold Time: 3-7 days average
+- Hold Time: Typically a few days for a swing

 - Best Entry Day: Monday or Tuesday?